“I enjoyed Summer PAL very much. I made new friends and learned new things about myself.”

 Jump-start your college experience in Summer PAL!
 Summer PAL is a strongly recommended, optional program for accepted PAL students.
 It provides a structured transition to college in a supportive, enjoyable environment that allows students to begin their first year with increased confidence and self-awareness.
-Students earn 3 academic credits for completion of this 2 1/2-week intensive session which lays the foundation for developing self-understanding and effective learning habits.
+Students earn 3 academic credits for completion of this three-week intensive session which lays the foundation for developing self-understanding and effective learning habits.
 Summer PAL orients students to life at Curry and provides an opportunity to develop long lasting relationships with faculty and students.
 You must be accepted to PAL and Curry College to be eligible for the Summer PAL program.

 SUMMER PAL PAL 1180